Modalities and Practitioners

 Holistic health modalities

-This section includes modalities apart from those involving body work – see the second section for those.
+This section includes modalities apart from those involving body work (see the second section for those) or therapeutic equipment (in the third section).

 There are two main professional bodies for Acupuncture in the UK: